 Process management supports various step types to be used for different purposes.
-This section details the available step types for general processes and the type-specific settings.
+This section details the available step types for general process definitions, and the type-specific settings.

-For information on the step types allowed in plan file processes, see the File Group Administration Guide.
+This section does not cover the special step types supported by plan file process definitions.
+For more information on steps in plan file processes, see the File Group Administration Guide.